 Initializing

 The first step is to determine initial conditions.
-We need to determine the amount of susceptible individuals and infected individuals at the start of this simulation.
+We need to determine the number of susceptible individuals and infected individuals at the start of this simulation.
 For now, I have assumed that the most abundant species (spp1) is the most susceptible (highest probability of getting disease) while the least abundant spp (spp6) is the most resistant.
-Because this uses an SIS model, the number of infectious individuals I can be determined by the total population - S. Total population is also just S+I. Finally we have to determine a starting disease level.
+Because this uses an SIS model, the number of infectious individuals, I, can be determined by the total population - S. Total population is also just S+I. Finally, we have to determine a starting disease level.
 In this case, we are using the amphibian chytrid fungus as an example, so I have chose what I think is a reasonable starting number of 1000 zoospores.

 S <- ceiling(meta_comm1[,1:6]*c(0.8,0.85,0.9,0.93,0.95,.99)) #starting value of susceptibles I <- meta_comm1[,1:6] - S #starting value of infecteds N <- S+I Z <- 1000 #starting amount of zoospores